-Some common reasons for delaying marriage are career progression and other opportunities, financial responsibilities or personal goals, and most importantly, finding the one we will marry.
+Some common reasons for delaying marriage are career progression and other opportunities, financial responsibilities or personal goals, and, more importantly, finding the one to marry or deciding to stay single.

 In the olden days, it is not uncommon to have a dozen children.
 My Sociology teacher once said, and I can also attest, that because many families were in the farming industry decades ago, having more children means more helping hands.

-However, because younger people, especially the millennials, are now in other industries and are also delaying marriage, they also delay having children and having fewer children than the previous generations.
+However, because younger people, especially the millennials, are now in other industries and are also delaying marriage, they also delay having children.
+They also have fewer children than the previous generations.

-A more common piece of advice now is that children should never be their parent’s retirement fund.
-So, to break that cycle, there should be a conscious decision to do the right things today to enjoy a better tomorrow, not just for ourselves but also for our family.
+Now, a common piece of advice is that children should never be in their parent’s retirement fund.
+So, to break that cycle, there should be a conscious decision to do the right things today to enjoy a better tomorrow, not just for ourselves but also our families.

 More people are also tapping into their other passions and talents.
-Thanks to YouTube, Facebook, and the Internet, there are now more work options than 20 years ago.
+Thanks to YouTube, Facebook, and the Internet, more work options exist now than 20 years ago.